Currency conversion

 since USD has magically transformed into EUR "in flight".

-It is also somewhat error prone, since a typo in either amount may not be detected.
+It is also error prone, since a typo in either amount may not be detected.

 For example, we might forget the decimal point and write USD -1000